-Empirical Content of QRE in the Volunteer's Dilemma: For each particular group size, it is apparent from figure 4 that the QRE predictions lie between the Nash prediction and 0.5, a "pull-to-center" effect that was present for all four group-size treatments with predictions that differed from 0.5.
+Empirical Content of QRE in the Volunteer's Dilemma: For each particular group size, it is apparent from Figure 4 that the QRE predictions lie between the Nash prediction and 0.5, a "pull-to-center" effect that was present for all four group-size treatments with predictions that differed from 0.5.
 Therefore, if the data average were outside of this range between Nash and 0.5, it would be impossible to find a precision that generates a perfect fit, even for a single treatment.
 For a group size of 2, for example, the straight dashed expected payoff difference line passes through the "northeast" shaded rectangle over a range of p values between 0.75 and 0.5 (the dark shading along the vertical axis).
 The empirical content for the volunteer's dilemma game is sharpened by the presence of data for a wide range of treatments that were used to estimate a single precision parameter.
-Moreover, the boundary arguments just presented imply that the probability of getting no-volunteer outcomes is decreasing for large groups, not increasing as implied by the Nash equilibrium.
+Notice that these comparative statics predictions do not depend on any particular parametric form (logit, probit, etc.) of the quantal response function F, since any cumulative distribution resulting from i.i.d. disturbances would be increasing and would pass through the $(0, \frac{1}{2})$ point Figure 4.
+Moreover, the arguments just presented imply that the probability of novolunteer outcomes is decreasing for large groups, not increasing as implied by the Nash equilibrium.
 In other words, there is no finite value of the precision parameter that would fit data that happened to conform to the Nash prediction pattern of a no-volunteer rate that is increasing in N.

-&lt;sup>13 To verify this unintuitive property, set the payoff difference equal to zero and solve for $(1-p)^N$ to obtain $(1-p)^N = (C/V)^{N/(N-1)}$ which is increasing in N, with a limiting value of C/V.
+13 To verify this unintuitive property, set the payoff difference equal to zero and solve for $(1-p)^N$ to obtain $(1-p)^N = (C/V)^{N/(N-1)}$ which is increasing in N, with a limiting value of C/V.